mhoban/rainbow_bridge/README.md

 ## Quick start

 The following command can be used to analyze a dataset of paired-end sequences and assign taxonomy using a local version of the NCBI `core_nt` BLAST database.
 For this example, sequence reads have been previously demultiplexed by the sequencer and reside in a directory called `reads`, there is a barcode file called `barcode.tsv` that describes the PCR primers used, and read direction is determined by the presence of `R1`/`R2` in the filename.
+The pipeline is also being run directly from the github repository rather than cloned locally first.

 ```console
 $ nextflow run mhoban/rainbow_bridge \